-DISTRACTION OVERLOAD

-RISK REDUCTION FOR FIRST RESPONDERS
+DISTRACTION OVERLOAD RISK REDUCTION FOR FIRST RESPONDERS

-UC San Diego Transportation Research and Education for Driving Safety (TREDS) Center offers free education to help prevent distracted driving on California roadways
+A Training Program from UC San Diego Training, Research and Education for Driving Safety (TREDS)

 First Responders may spend up to 70% of a work shift engaged in driving and are already exposed to a higher incidence of driving safety risk as part of their duties.
 Use of personal cellular phones and other electronic devices in the complex environment of a modern patrol vehicle is a growing problem and increases the risk for injuries, fatalities, and liability resulting from collisions.